A lot of the tips on this website focus on saving energy, but why is that important?

 Okay.

-And the on-site commander finally was kind of fed up with the situation and gave them a weapons-free command.
+And the on-site commander finally was kind of fed up with the situation and gave them a weapons-free command, and they were able to engage and then rescue Captain Phillips.

 The fallout from that was immediate and rather violent in its anger.

-So let me cut to the chase here.
+Let me cut to the chase here.

-So what the what I what I think I hear you saying is the blowback that you mentioned is this is payback for the SEALs violating the ROE on this captain of the Marisk and this is the this is the uh chain of command reasserting itself uh uh letting everybody know who's boss and what's going to happen to you if you don't follow orders.
+So, what I think I hear you saying is the blowback that you mentioned is this is payback for the SEALs violating the ROE on this captain of the Maersk.

-I do have to say this and I'd like to make this one point and I've had two sons by the way my my two eldest sons have done multiple tours in Afghanistan and Iraq.
+And I've had two sons, by the way, my two eldest sons that have done multiple tours in Afghanistan and Iraq.

 It is not even the military that fought the first Gulf War.

-It is a military that has been thoroughly uh politicalized it is a military that is suffering the fallout of Patricia Schroeder's ridiculous politically correct policies that still have great um uh power and sway in the military.
+It is a military that is suffering the fallout of Patricia Schroeder's ridiculous politically correct policies that still have great power and sway in the military.

-And I just gonna have to tell you, I I do not mean to impugn the junior personnel in the military, the the the line troops, the junior officers, I'm not talking about these people.
+And I just going to have to tell you, I do not mean to impugn the junior personnel in the military.

-These people are doing a fine job, and they're outstanding people.
+These people are doing a fine job.

 But the senior ranking, the civilian and senior ranking military personnel are thoroughly indoctrinated and on board with this politically correct agenda that is in the military.

-Uh General Casey, sir, and Wesley Clark are not the exceptions in the upper echelons.
+General Casey, sir, and Wesley Clark are not the exceptions in the upper echelons.

 They are the rule.